I love it when I learn new things from the comments people leave on my site.

 About two weeks ago, I wrote an article about coconut oil – an awesome tropical oil with many health benefits.

-Apparently, there are quite a few studies that support this process and a lot of people on blogs and discussion boards swear by it.
+Apparently, there are quite a few studies that support this process and a lot of people swear by it.

 I have now been doing this every morning for about 10 days… and I am impressed.

 What is Oil Pulling and How Does it Work?

 Oil pulling involves swishing oil around the mouth and has been used for thousands of years as an Indian folk remedy.

 In order to oil pull, you put a tablespoon of oil in your mouth, then swish it around for 15-20 minutes.